How To Feed A Loon

 Here’s What You’ll Need To Have On Hand

-Zucchini – No need peel them.
+Zucchini – No need to peel them.

 Yellow Squash – No need to peel them, either.
-Try and get similar sized zucchini and squash, but if you can’t, don’t worry.
+Try and get similar-sized zucchini and squash, but if you can’t, don’t worry.

 Tomatoes – We love going with a variety of petite tomatoes.
 Cherry or grape tomatoes are wonderful.
 But, you can also cut up a large tomato, too.
 Preferably homegrown!